iekanat/ScriptingForKiddies/M5_Exercise.md

 * The script should provide a help option.
 * The help functionality should be implemented as a function.
 * When the script is called with -h option, it should display an explanation of what the script does including the expected arguments and options.
-* If the script is called with an invlaid option, it display the message: "ERROR: Invalid option".
+* If the script is called with an invalid option, it display the message: "ERROR: Invalid option".
-* If the script is called with an invlaid option, it should terminate with error code 2.
+* If the script is called with an invalid option, it should terminate with error code 2.
 * The target directories to be backed up shall be declared in a variable named target.
 * The target variable should be populated with the arguments passed to the script from the command line.
 * Each directory in target variable shall be separated by spaces.